999-lcr-666/games-js-basic/README.md

 # games-js-basic
-a simple collection of js game with only chars to work on the logic
+A simple collection of js game with only chars to work on the logic Started to work on several small games.